National People's Army: Parade uniform ()

-The parade uniform for ground forces officers was the semi-dress/walking-out tunic with all authorized orders, awards and decorations attached, breeches and riding boots, steel helmet, white shirt, dark-gray necktie, and a ceremonial dagger worn on the left side and fastened to a silver-gray parade belt.
-Officers in guards of honor, as well as officers of cadet schools when on parade, carried sabers.
-In winter, a greatcoat, scarf, and gloves were worn.
-Naval officers wore dark blue uniforms with a peaked cap while ratings wore sailor caps.
+The parade uniform for ground forces and air force officers was the semi-dress/walking-out tunic with all authorized orders, awards and decorations attached, breeches and riding boots, steel helmet, white shirt, dark-gray necktie, and a ceremonial dagger worn on the left side and fastened to a silver-gray parade belt.
+Officers in guards of honor, as well as the officer faculty of cadet schools when on parade, carried sabers.
+General officers wore the peaked cap with the parade dress.
+In winter, a greatcoat, scarf, and gloves were worn with it.
+Naval officers and petty officers and up wore dark blue uniforms with a peaked cap while junior ratings wore sailor caps.

 Service uniform ()

-The summer service uniform for officers was a bloused jacket, called a Hemdbluse, worn without a shirt, trousers, and a visored service cap.
+The summer service uniform for officers was a bloused jacket, called a Hemdbluse, worn with a shirt, trousers, and a visored service cap.
 The winter service uniform featured a tunic with four large buttoned-down patch pockets, a black waist belt, the service cap, breeches, shirt, tie, and pants belt; high boots were reserved for officers and NCOs.
 A long, heavy, belted greatcoat was also part of the winter uniform.